stkim1988/IndoorVehiclePositioning/README.md

 ---
 ### Additional results
+Our system starts by segmenting vehicles from fisheye images.
+Depending on the application and enviroments, a more robust vehicle segmentation is acheived by applying existing segmentation techniques.
+Thus, we tested an existing background subtracktion method in [2] to obtain segmenation of moving vehicle as inputs of the proposed system.<br />
-Our system performed vehicle positioning calculations in every frame independently.
+In addition, our system performed vehicle positioning calculations in every frame independently.
 Temporal integration needs to be performed for temporally coherent vehicle positioning.
-Therefore, we are now investigating a method to obtain more stable result for frame errors by applying a Kalman filter[2] to the center coordinates obtained in a continuous frame, and the result video is as follows.<br />
+Therefore, we are now investigating a method to obtain more stable result for frame errors by applying a Kalman filter[3] to the center coordinates obtained in a continuous frame, and the result video is as follows.<br />
 <img width="360" height="90" src="https://raw.githubusercontent.com/stkim1988/IndoorVehiclePositioning/master/img/filter_.png" ><br/>
 <iframe width="724" height="192" src="https://www.youtube.com/embed/bmRLaFnCN38" frameborder="0" allowfullscreen></iframe><br />
 <br />